transferanyfile/peershare-faq/peershare-faq.md

 ## Does Peershare make a profit?
 It doesn’t actually.
 Peershare is 100% free and is nothing more than a labor of love to build something simple and useful while not trying to infringe on the privacy of it’s users in order to survive.
 It is intentially created to not scale in order not to demand more from those who use it.

 In light of that if you find value in this product, please consider supporting it with a donation of whatever you feel like to help the up keep of the server cost.
-However it is by no means necessary.
+It is by no means necessary however.

 ## With Dropbox and Google Drive existing what’s the point of this?
 Peershare was created with a strong philosophy to uphold ethical practices and the privacy of it’s users.
 While companies like Dropbox or Google most likely do the same, at the end of the day a business exists to make money and may some times operate in grey areas (such as exploiting user behavior and their data) in order to turn a profit.